Detection and Tracking of Multiple Mice Using Part Proposal Networks: Introduction

 Several markerless approaches have been proposed to tackle this challenging problem.
 A common approach is to count on suitable foreground segmentation, which separates the extracted foreground pixels into several spatially connected groups using clustering algorithms such as Expectation-Maximization for Gaussian Mixture Models (e.g. \cite{branson2005tracking, ohayon2013automated,perez2014idtracker}) or watershed segmentation (e.g. \cite{giancardo2013automatic}).
 However, if two mice are spatially close, in contact or occluding each other, it can be difficult to separate them only based on foreground detection.
 Moreover, the location estimation of mouse parts is unreliable when occlusion occurs.
 De Chaumont et al. \cite{de2012computerized} make use of prior knowledge when tracking the mouse parts, and developed a model that connects a set of geometrical primitives under physics-based principles and adapts the model's parts to the moving mouse based on the defined physical engines.
-However, this type of methods require sophisticated skeleton models which are hard-coded in the system, and thus limit the flexibility of the methods.
+However, this type of methods requires sophisticated skeleton models which are hard-coded in the system, and thus limit the flexibility of the methods.

 The above methods belong to the family of detection-free tracking methods, which requires manual initialization of the mouse location in the first frame, and then tracks mice and their parts in subsequent frames.
 Although these methods have no need of pre-trained object detectors, they are prone to drifts and identity switches.
-Recently, tracking-by-detection methods have become popular as they are efficient to handle deformation and occlusion.
+Recently, tracking-by-detection methods have become popular as they are efficient at handling deformation and occlusion.
 The essential idea is to first detect objects and then handle the data association problem over frames.
-This approach has been widely used for human tracking and pose estimation~\cite{pishchulin2016deepcut,insafutdinov2016deepercut,tang2015subgraph}.
+This approach has been widely used for human tracking and pose estimation~\cite{pishchulin2016deepcut,insafutdinov2016deepercut,zheng2018spatially,tang2015subgraph,liu2014learning}.
+Most recently, Wang et al. \cite{wang2019robust} propose a motion detection based system to monitor small target such as insects.